What is a Blood Stem Cell Transplant?

 Throughout this website, we will use the term stem cell transplant to refer to all three types of transplant.

-• red blood cells, that carry oxygen to, and remove waste from, our body's cells;
+• red blood cells (erythrocytes) carry oxygen to, and remove waste from, organs and tissues

 Blood stem cells live in the bone marrow - the spongy tissue inside our bones.
 Blood stem cells are also found in the discarded placenta and umbilical cord of newborn babies.